 A Backfill Enrichment re-enriches all the records of one type (i.e. leads, contacts, or accounts), allowing you to keep all your records up-to-date with Clearbit's most recent data.
-These are initiated manually from the Clearbit Settings > Enrichment tab and will begin processing as soon as you click Backfill.
+These are initiated manually from the Clearbit Settings > Enrichment and will begin processing as soon as you click Enrich records > Backfill.

 Refresh Enrichment performs the same exact process, but instead of requiring you to manually run it each time like a Backfill, Refresh allows you to schedule recurring enrichments.
 For example, you could schedule a Refresh Enrichment of accounts that runs on the last Friday of every month at 5pm.
+To schedule this, go to Clearbit Settings > Enrichment, click the Enrich records dropdown, and click Schedule.
+From there, follow the prompts to configure your schedule.
 Once this is set, Clearbit will automatically re-enrich all of your accounts following the schedule you provided.

 How long does a Backfill Enrichment take to complete?